 Yardstick competition

 A second model for default service provision could be based on yardstick or comparative competition.
 Under this multiple DSPs would be created, and would be responsible for managing price risk on behalf of customers.
 The yardstick is a numerical measure for measuring performance, in this case this might be the $/MWh rate provided to default customers.
-The task of the regulator is then reduces to developing an implementing an incentive mechanism for the DSPs, who compete with each other on the basis of the yardstick.
+The task of the regulator is then reduced to developing and implementing an incentive mechanism for the DSPs, who compete with each other on the basis of the yardstick.

 As an example, assume there are five DSPs.
 The yardstick ($/MWh) is computed, and compared (in this simple example) to the average DSP $/MWh price.
 DSPs whose purchase cost for default customers is above average are penalized, and those whose cost is below average are rewarded, through a PBR-like mechanism.
 Unlike a traditional PBR mechanism, however, the yardstick mechanism does not require the CPUC to make a detailed determination of expected costs.
 The competitive mechanism does the trick instead.
 Since all DSPs want to be below average purchase costs (to earn an upside in the incentive mechanism, which in the simplest example could be the difference between their purchase cost and the average), the average should tend to fall sharply.
 This mimics the mechanism of a competitive market while maintaining the basis of default service for smaller customers.